iKenndac/xcode-streamdeck-plugin/README.md

 ### Installation & Use

-To use the plugin, download the latest release from the [Releases](https://github.com/iKenndac/xcode-streamdeck-plugin/releases) page and double-click it to install it into the Stream Deck application.
+To use the plugin, install it from the [Elgato Stream Deck Plugin Store](https://apps.elgato.com/plugins/org.danielkennett.xcode-streamdeck-plugin).
 Once installed, you'll see a new **Xcode** category containing some new actions:

 - **Toggle Breakpoints** toggles breakpoints on and off.